-On October 27, 2015 The Japanese Ministry of Health Labor & Welfare ("MHLW") announced that BioCryst's BCX7353 was one of six products designated under MLHW's new Sakigake fast track review system.
-The Sakigake Designation System promotes R&D in Japan, aiming at early market availability for innovative pharmaceutical products.
+On October 27, 2015 The Japanese Ministry of Health Labor & Welfare ("MHLW") announced that BioCryst's BCX7353 was one of six products designated under MLHW's Sakigake fast track review system.
+The Sakigake designation system promotes research and development in Japan, aiming at early market availability for innovative pharmaceutical products.
 This designation provides for additional interactions with the regulatory agency in Japan from early development through filing, prioritized development and review, and introduction of the product as soon as possible to address a serious unmet medical need.
-We expect the results of APeX-1 to help us and the MHLW determine the regulatory pathway and timeline for BCX7353 in Japan.
+With the final results of APeX-1 available, we expect to reach agreement with the Japanese Pharmaceuticals and Medical Devices Agency ("PMDA") and the MHLW in the first half of 2018 to determine the regulatory pathway and timeline for BCX7353 in Japan.